 We are affiliated with https://allstarseniorbenefits.com

-Huntington’s disease is an inherited disease that causes the progressive breakdown (degeneration) of nerve cells in the brain.
-Huntington’s disease symptoms have a broad impact on a person’s functional abilities and usually results in movement, thinking (cognitive) and psychiatric disorders.
+Huntington’s disease and life insurance.
+This is an inherited disease that causes the progressive breakdown (degeneration) of nerve cells in the brain.
+Huntington’s disease symptoms have a broad impact on a person’s functional abilities and usually result in movement, thinking (cognitive), and psychiatric disorders.
 Can I get life insurance if I have Huntington’s disease?
 Yes!
 You can purchase a guaranteed issue whole life insurance policy.
 There are NO questions asked.
 More on this below.

 Huntington’s disease usually causes movement, cognitive and psychiatric disorders with a wide spectrum of signs and symptoms.
 Which symptoms appear first varies greatly among affected people.
 During the course of the disease, some disorders appear to be more dominant or have a greater effect on functional ability.